aadreja/vega/README.md

 Vega is fastest .net ORM with Enterprise features.

 * Inbuilt Row Versioning
-* Concurrency check while Update or Delete
 * Powerful Audit Trail to keep track of all changes
 * Object Mapping via Emit which are cached to give performance same as manual object mapping.
+* Concurrency check while Update or Delete
+* Cross database support for Microsoft SQL Server, PostgreSQL, SQLite

 ## Project Info